In Memory of Chatten Hayes

 She also wanted the world to know the "Big C" isn't the end--it can be the start.
 Chatten's immeasurable joy was on full display for Collegiate Handball, especially for the club at Pacific University, coached by husband David Steinberg.
 To support Collegiate Handball and promote cancer awareness, Chatten and her loved ones established the "Team Aware Collegiate Handball Scholarship."

 How to Apply: During the month of September, which is Ovarian Cancer Awareness Month, players may submit an essay including how they were affected by cancer (directly, family member, or other loved ones).
 Also, applicants should incorporate handball history, outline current academic status and course work, including unofficial transcripts, and if planning to attend the Collegiate Nationals.
+[The DEADLINE TO APPLY has been extended to October 31].

 Eligibility: Available to full-time undergraduate college students who participate in USHA events and demonstrate financial need.